 Support for single parents

-Benefits, grants and loans if you're disabled
+Benefits, grants and loans if you're disabled or have a disabled child

 What if I don't have a bank account?

 Most benefits are paid into your bank account, so if you don’t have one this can be tricky.
 If you’re in this situation, it may be worth opening a fee-free basic bank account.
 It might also be a good thing to think about if you can’t use or open a standard current account.
-You can use a fee-free basic bank account to receive money and pay bills, but it doesn’t allow you to use an overdraft.
+You can use a fee-free basic bank account to receive money and pay bills, but it doesn’t allow you to have an overdraft.

 - You can find out more about fee-free basic bank accounts on the Money Helper website.